livingmessiah/LivingMessiahBlazor/LivingMessiah.Web/Data/Docs/DapperBaseRepository.md

 #region DatabaseAction

 ## ToDo: maybe...
-1. maybe this region of code can be a service, it could be an abstract base class where you have to pass `LM.IRepository` or `Sukkot.IRepository`
+1. maybe this region of code be a service, it could be an abstract base class where you have to pass `LM.IRepository` or `Sukkot.IRepository`
 2. maybe change the back-end to procs and return `DatabaseTuple`
 3. maybe split up DatabaseTuple into Queries and Commands